waimea-msmalley/300DTD-Assesment/docs/Design.md

 - When viewing the car, be able to send a message to the owner, asking questions, or making an offer.
 - Each user will have an inbox where they can receive these questions and offers on their vehicles.

-The end product caters to every single one of those requirements, with good funtionality.
+The end product caters to every single one of those requirements, with good functionality.

-### Review of Funtionality
+### Review of Functionality

-In my Funtionality needs, I stated I needed to:
+In my Functionality needs, I stated I needed to:
 - Have the design of the website simple and minimalistic
 - Make Page transitions smooth

 Looking at the home page of my website, I (and my end user) thinks that the interface is minimalistic and simple.
 It isn't in your face, and is very self explanatory.

 The page transitions are very smooth, because of the use of HTMX Routing.
 Reloading the page is rarely seen in this interface, and most of the functionality happens on a single page.
-You will be able to see this in the funtionality video I linked earlier in the document.
+You will be able to see this in the functionality video I linked earlier in the document.

 Home page: